BenLu910/SAS-Projects/README.md

 ### Defect History Analysis
 When the historical analysis is launched a third window is created and an analysis of a defect's history is generated.

-Here is an example result:
+Here is an example result: [Analysis code found here](https://github.com/BenLu910/SAS-Projects/blob/master/HistoryAnalysis.jsl)
 ![JMP App History Analysis](https://i.imgur.com/5dxjMUw.png)